 - Applicants offered a place under the Graduate category may be required to pass prescribed papers, to a standard determined by the Committee, before being admitted to second year classes.

-- To be eligible to be considered for admission under the Alternative category, an applicant must be a domestic student and:
+- To be eligible to be considered for admission under the Alternative category, an applicant must:

 - hold a degree from a New Zealand university, and no longer be eligible under the Graduate category; or